 Why is Cactus Soil Beneficial?

-Simply put, regular potting soil is just not cut out to provide these desert dwellers with the conditions they need to thrive.
+Simply put, regular potting soil is not suitable to provide these desert dwellers with the conditions they need to thrive.

-Differences Between Cactus Soil & Regular Potting Mix
+Differences Between Cactus Soil and Regular Potting Mix

 There are several key differences between cactus soil and regular potting soil or potting mix.